CtrlK

 Completeness

-The description explicitly answers both 'what' (expansion and retention systems, usage triggers, automated customer success) and 'when' (with a clear 'Use when' equivalent at the start and explicit trigger terms listed).
-It also includes a helpful 'Do NOT use' exclusion clause for disambiguation.
+The description explicitly answers both 'what' (expansion and retention systems, usage triggers, automated customer success) and 'when' (with a clear 'Use when' equivalent listing specific trigger terms and scenarios).
+It also includes a helpful 'Do NOT use' exclusion clause.

 3 / 3